-Nepal is an ethnically and culturally diverse country resulting it to have an impressive variety of local cuisines.
-If you are vegetarian and looking to visit the beautiful country Nepal, you will not have any issues fueling for your days in Nepal up with delicious Nepalese food.
+Nepal is an ethnically and culturally diverse country with an impressive variety of local cuisines.
+If you are vegetarian and looking to visit the beautiful country Nepal, you will not have any issues fueling for your days with delicious Nepalese food.

 Table of Content

-Even if you do not go to exclusive veg eateries, restaurants in Nepal unusually have the vegetarian alternative for the famous dishes like Momo, Thukpa, Khana Set (Dal Bhaat), noodles etc. These vegetarian dishes cost much less than its non-vegetarian counterparts.
+Even if you do not get exclusive veg eateries, most of the restaurants in Nepal have the vegetarian alternative for the famous dishes like Momo, Thukpa, Khana Set (Dal Bhaat), noodles etc. These vegetarian dishes cost much less than its non-vegetarian counterparts.

 If you are over with trying dal Bhat every day, we highly recommend you to try some local dishes from the place, you are visiting.
 As rice is not grown in all the regions of Nepal, different regions of Nepal have their own unique crops.

 Where to Eat?

 Tourist restaurants in Kathmandu, Pokhara, and other well- visited places serve a variety of Nepalese as well as other continental dishes.
 To satisfy the locals and other vegetarian tourists, there are plenty of vegetarian restaurants in Nepal.

 The restaurants like Or2k (in Thamel) which serves vegetarian Israeli food are also getting popular in the cities.

 Mithai Pasal or Halwai Pasal is the sweet shops selling a variety of Nepalese sweets like Lakhamari, Sel Roti, Jeri, Swari, Haluwa, Barfi etc. Almost all the Nepalese sweets are Eggless and dairy based.
 There are many Indian sweet shops offering an array of sweets.